Creole Seasoning Recipe

 - Burgers

-- Pasta and Potato Salads
+- Pasta Salad and Potato Salad for a Creole/Cajun flavor twist

 - Popcorn

-- Whisked into your Vinaigrette for a Zesty Dressing
+- Whisked into your vinaigrette for a zesty dressing

 Creole Seasoning Recipe